xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+        -enh (dkulp) During convertions, buffer non-critical updates to the messages list and append to the list box in blocks of about 10K.
+Significantly speeds up conversions for HLS and LOR with very large files that display a lot of messages.
 3.6.5	Nov 20, 2014
 	-enh (sean) New effect class , Strobe.
 	-enh (sean) Icons on top of each effect improved.
 This icons will be what you drag and drop effects in xLights 4.0.
 This early introduction